virtualsquare/virtualsquare.github.io/repos.md

  * [picotcp](https://github.com/virtualsquare/picotcp): picoTCP is a small-footprint,
 modular TCP/IP stack designed for embedded systems and the Internet of Things.
+This fork is also known as picoTCP-ng.
 There is also an exprerimental-still unofficial Debian package (on [salsa](https://salsa.debian.org/virtualsquare-team/picotcp)) which generates/installs a shared library to support IoTh (Internet of Threads).

+ * [picoxnet](https://github.com/virtualsquare/picoxnet) a stack for the Internet of Threads based on picoTCP-ng. picoxnet provides a standard API based on BSD-Sockets, it supports NETLINK for stack configuration.
+The file descriptors defined by picoxnet's functions can be used in event driven system calls like `select`, `poll`, `epoll`, etc.

  * [strcase](https://github.com/rd235/strcase)
 Multiway branch (switch) for short strings in C (in one header file)